tzerbib/tzerbib.github.io/_pages/about.md

 Aside from trying to figure out the best solution to a problem, I do music, and I love that!
-I have taken piano lessons for about 15 years and am currently playing in a jazz band named Groovie Boulga.
+I have taken piano lessons for about 15 years and
+I was playing in a jazz band named Groovie Boulga.
-I also completed four years of a firefighter training program that I stopped once I entered college.
+Among other things, I completed a firefighter training before entering college, a training in fireworks, and I did some Judo.

 Feel free to contact me if you want to talk about my research interests,